zyachel/quetre/README.md

 ## FAQs

 - There are some unreachable routes.

   I'm working to implement them soon.
 Keep an eye on [To-Do list](#to-do).

 - Why is the website connecting to 'cdn.jsdelivr.net'?

-  It is for an open source library – [Mathjax](https://www.mathjax.org/) – which is used to display math eqations nicely.
+  It is for an open source library – [Mathjax](https://www.mathjax.org/) – which is used to display math equations nicely.
 If I get enough time, I'll include it locally.

 - Why are some math equations showing up weirdly?

   If you're browsing with JavaScript disabled, then the Mathjax library isn't able to load and format tex equations.
 I'd recommend to enable JavaScript for it since there's no other way to show them in the browser.
 Even Quora uses Mathjax.

 - Why can I only view a couple of answers?

   Quora doesn't show all answers at once.
 It only loads more answers as the user scrolls down.
 Furthermore, it uses many unique IDs to send ajax requests to fetch those answers.
 So, all in all, getting more answers isn't impossible but quite difficult requiring some serious amount of time on their website in order to figure out how it all happens.
 I'm short on time for now.

 - Why am I getting a _Recheck the URL_ error?

   Sometimes Quora doesn't populate the answer page HTML, and hence, Quetre is unable to extract data from it.
 If that happens, you can refresh the page a couple of times to get the answers.

 - I have some ideas/want to help.

   You're most welcome to do that.
 Just [contact me](#contact) or fork [the repo](https://github.com/zyachel/quetre/fork) and make a pull request.
 You can even help by correcting some typos or translating this README to other languages.

 - Why the name Quetre?

   Quora is [supposedly](https://www.quora.com/Why-is-Quora-called-Quora-4) a portmanteau of 'Questions or answers'.
 In the same vein, Quetre is a portmanteau of 'Questions and answers', but [in Latin](https://lingva.ml/en/la/questions%20and%20answers%0A).

 - I cannot view the comments.
 Will you add that feature?

   See [this issue](https://codeberg.org/zyachel/quetre/issues/11)

 ---